hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 produced by friction between the pulp suspension and the pipe, bends, and fittings.
-The total friction head is the most difficult to determine because of the complex, non-linear nature of the friction loss curve.
+The total friction head is the most difficult to determine because of the complex, non-linear nature of the frictional loss curve.
 This curve can be affected by many factors.

-The following analytical method for determining pipe friction loss is based on the recently published TAPPI Technical Information Sheet (TIS) 408-4 (Reference I), and is applicable to stock consistencies
+The following analytical method for determining pipe frictional losses is based on the recently published TAPPI Technical Information Sheet (TIS) 408-4 (Reference I), and is applicable to stock consistencies
 (oven-dried) from 2 to 6 percent.
-Normally, stock consistencies of less than 2% (oven-dried) are considered to have the same friction loss characteristic as water.
+Normally, stock consistencies of less than 2% (oven-dried) are considered to have the same frictional losses characteristic as water.
 This paper only applies to systems using centrifugal pumps which is normal for these consistencies.
-The method for determining the friction loss of pulp suspensions in pipe, as presented here, is intended to supersede the various methods previously issued.
+The method for determining the frictional losses of pulp suspensions in pipe, as presented here, is intended to supersede the various methods previously issued.

 ### II.
 Background

-Figure 1 and Figure 2 show typical friction loss curves for two different consistencies (C<sub>2</sub> < C<sub>1</sub>) of chemical pulp and mechanical pulp, respectively.
+Figure 1 and Figure 2 show typical frictional loss curves for two different consistencies (C<sub>2</sub> < C<sub>1</sub>) of chemical pulp and mechanical pulp, respectively.

 ![](fig1_2.png "")

-The friction loss curve for chemical pulp can be conveniently divided into three regions, as illustrated by the shaded areas of Figure 3.
+The frictional loss curve for chemical pulp can be conveniently divided into three regions, as illustrated by the shaded areas of Figure 3.

 ![](fig3_&_4.png "")